-I never thought I’d be a homeschooling, preserving, gardening advocate of clean food.
+I never thought I’d be a preserving, gardening, advocate of clean food.

 It was sweet when my future husband told me about how his mother made everything from scratch.
 It was liberating how my mother worked on the farm.

-It was terrifying to to realise I may be expected to replicate these feats.
+It was terrifying to to realize I may be expected to replicate these feats.

 I was going to be a professional.
 I was fine wearing heels for 12 hours and speaking to groups about the most recent political issue.
 And I could buy bread already made.

 I woke one day and my collective experiences in politics and agriculture hit me in unsteadying waves.
 My mind was suddenly clear and free of the press release spin I had been regurgitating without critical thought.
 I started to question the big picture of big, conventional, monocropping agriculture.

 With doubts starting to simmer I dug in my heals.

 Then I had my first successful pregnancy.
 My conscience would no longer allow me to ignore the nutrient quality of the food I was eating and passing on to my baby.
 I started to learn and pay attention to aspects of food quality I had never bothered to consider.
 It wasn’t enough but it was a start.

 I looked around and noticed it was no longer a shock when someone was seriously ill.
 People seemed to be getting heavier…sicker…more depressed…worn-out all the time…

 “Normal” became undesirable.